 (Discounts < 0, Premium > 0.)

-To minimize this discrepancy, an exchange-traded fund provides for an arbitrage procedure, which is basically the same procedure used in creating the fund.
+To minimize this discrepancy between the NAV and the ETF share price, an exchange-traded fund provides for an arbitrage procedure, using the same procedure used in creating the fund.
 Authorized Participants can exchange either the shares of the ETF for its underlying securities, or vice versa, whichever yields a profit for the Authorized Participants.
 This exchange is in-kind, trading creation units of ETF shares for the securities.

 If the ETF shares are selling at a premium to its NAV, then the Authorized Participant can buy the securities in the open market, exchange them for creation units of ETF shares directly from the fund, thus creating more shares, then sell them in the market for a profit.
-This is how ETF shares are created and destroyed, which is similar to the procedure used in American Depositary Receipts, which are certificates that represent an interest in the securities of a foreign company.
+This is how ETF shares are created and destroyed, like the procedure for American Depositary Receipts, which are certificates representing an interest in the securities of a foreign company.
 In fact, the very first ETF, first marketed in January, 1993, was called the Standard and Poor Depositary Receipts, which represented an interest in a fund that tracked the stocks that compose the S&P 500 stock index.
 This buying and selling of related securities to profit from the price differences is called arbitrage.

 This provision for arbitrage is what differentiates ETFs fundamentally from closed-end mutual funds.
-A closed-end mutual fund is much like an ETF—it sells shares representing a basket of securities on a stock exchange, and trades just like a stock, but, because it has no legal provision for exchanging the shares of the fund for the securities after the fund is created, the share price of the fund frequently deviates by a large amount from the NAV of the fund.
+A closed-end mutual fund is much like an ETF — it sells shares representing a basket of securities on a stock exchange, and trades just like a stock, but, because it has no legal provision for exchanging the shares of the fund for the securities after the fund is created, the fund share price frequently deviates significantly from the fund NAV.

 Another common difference between closed-end mutual funds and ETFs is that, often, closed-end funds use leverage in buying its portfolio.
 While this may increase profits if the managers guess right, it can also cause greater losses if they are wrong.
 Interest paid on the borrowed money will also increase expenses.